Rapid-Design-of-Systems-Laboratory/beluga/README.md

 ## Cloning in Github Desktop

 If you already have Github installed on your computer, you need to go into preferences and add a new Enterprise account.
 If this is the first time you installed Github, it should ask you for the login information when you first start it.
-Use the following information:
+Click "Add Github Enterprise" and use the following information:

     URL: https://github.rcac.purdue.edu/
     Username : Your purdue account username